chrisjuniorli/chrisjuniorli.github.io/_pages/about.md

 News
 ------
+* Check out our new backbone work [ConvMLP](https://arxiv.org/abs/2109.04454) and the [codes](https://github.com/SHI-Labs/Convolutional-MLPs) are released.
 * The technical report for our method on CVPR 2021 VIS chanllenge is [available](https://arxiv.org/abs/2106.10452)
 * We ranked 3rd in [CVPR 2021 Video-Instance-Segmentation Chanllenge](https://youtube-vos.org/challenge/2021/)
 * Two papers accepted by [CVPR 2021 MAI Workshop](https://ai-benchmark.com/workshops/mai/2021/)